ljubobratovicrelja/ffmpeg-d/README.md

 The other two configurations - ```posix-test-executable``` and ```windows-test-executable```, build an executable (in Posix and Windows environments) that prints the associated library versions.
 This is useful for checking the versions expected by this binding and the actual library.

+### OS X
+It is noted that FFmpeg compiled on OS X with clang fails linking with DMD.
+Workaround is to install the FFmpeg libraries using **Homebrew**.
+See the [issue #1](https://github.com/ljubobratovicrelja/ffmpeg-d/issues/1) for more info.

 ## FFmpeg Version

 Currently the library is tested with FFmpeg 2.7.6 and 2.8.0 libraries.
 Newer versions should be tested in future.
 If you've